simchikoops/Smike/Project.md

 # Consider

-* Title
+* Some kind of bonus for leftover power, mortals
-* Some kind of bonus for leftover power
+  Frame reveal time?
+Show frame for best hit time
 * Bonus levels: catch all the coins? challenging stage

 # Fundamentals